GDP pygeoapi

 Using the Built-In Developer Tools

-The HTML views that pygeoapi generates are not a user interface — they are browser-based API introspection tools intended for developers during integration and testing.
+The HTML views that pygeoapi generates serve as browser-based API introspection tools for developers during integration and testing, not as a general-purpose user interface.
 They render the same data the JSON API returns, formatted for human reading.

 Every endpoint supports a ?f= parameter for content negotiation: